Slamy/fpga-composite-video/README.md

 * [GTKWave](https://gtkwave.sourceforge.net/) to visualize Verilator results
 * [PyCharm](https://www.jetbrains.com/de-de/pycharm/) for the Python Code

+## Troubleshooting

+### The color hue of NTSC is off

+For some reason my USB video grabber has a 17 degree offset on the color burst.
+On my TV set this is not the case and the burst must occur with 0 degrees.
+Please use `configure.py` and set `ntsc_burst_amplitude` to 0 to fix this.
+The problem should then go away.
+I don't understand why I have this problem.
+Maybe someone else has an idea...

 ## TODOs

 * NTSC chroma artefacts very present at the moment